blaztriglav/did-i/README.md

 * Why can I only add 5 habits?

-Establishing one new positive habit is hard enough, 5 seems like a decent limit for now, though I've contemplated cutting it down to 3.
+Establishing one new positive habit is hard enough.
+5 seems like a decent limit for now, though I've contemplated cutting it down to 3.
 Expanding the limit by editing the code shouldn't take much if you are so inclined.

 * How do I delete habits?